 When making strategic human resources decisions the balance or mix of employees and independent contractors that might be the best choice for their business.
 This means having an in-depth understanding of the difference between employees and independent contractors.
-Where expanding internationally, New Horizons Global Partners can provide advice on the best options for your business, which may include contractor management outsourcing or a global PEO solution.
+Where expanding internationally, Horizons can provide advice on the best options for your business, which may include contractor management outsourcing or a global PEO solution.